-Lawsuit funding is NOT CURRENTLY AVAILABLE on Lipitor
+Lawsuit funding is NO LONGER AVAILABLE on Lipitor

 While it is difficult for plaintiffs of the lawsuits to prove that the drug actually caused the development of type-2 diabetes, studies have shown that there really is a link between the drug and the increased risk of triggering type-2 diabetes.
 These studies may be used to support the claims of the individuals who filed these lawsuits.
 Studies also show that women taking the drug have an increased risk of heart attacks as compared to those who do not.